 Have you ever dreamed of being able to keep the roses you received during a special moment or for an exciting event for more than a few days?
-With preserved roses, this is possible.
+With our roses, this is possible.

 A preserved rose offers you the ability to lock in a moment in time, without having to invest your energy into maintenance and care.
 Here, you can learn what is needed to care for your preserved roses and to help keep your memories alive for years to come.

 What is a Preserved Rose?

 Before diving into care and maintenance, it’s important to better understand what preserved roses are.
 These are 100 percent real flowers that can last for as much as three years (or more) without having to be watered.
 Our roses are natural blossoms that were grown and harvested in a natural setting.

 These blossoms are put through a technological process, which enables them to become the same roses that look and feel just like freshly cut flowers but that last for years with no maintenance.

 Basic Maintenance for Preserved Roses

 If you want to ensure that your preserved roses last for as long as possible, use the tips found here.

 Keep the Preserved Roses Inside